ToyasDhake/midterm_project/README.md

 ### Known Limitations and Assumptions for the product :
-1. The depth estimation of the human from the robot’s frame of reference works within a range of 0.25 meters to 10 meters.
+1. The depth estimation of the human from the robot’s frame of reference works within a range of 0.25 meters to 5 meters (in ambient lighting conditions).
 2. The depth estimation model expects satisfactory lighting conditions.
 3. The depth estimation model expects the human face to be facing the robot camera and within its field of view.